 When slugs and snails invade your garden, prompt action can limit the slimy trails and tattered plants they leave behind.
 But insecticides used for common garden pests won't help.
 Snails and slugs are mollusks, more closely related to squids and clams than garden insects.
 Controlling these slippery invaders calls for "molluscicides" — pesticides designed especially for the task.

-plant bases and throughout areas you want to protect, pellet baits attract slugs and snails as they move to and from target plants
+plant bases and through garden areas, pellet baits attract slugs and snails as they move to and from target plants

 Rain-resistant controls offer long-lasting protection against slugs and snails.

-Whatever product form you prefer, understanding its active ingredients is important to safe product use and success.
-Most effective slug and snail products contain one of the following active ingredients:
+Whatever slug and snail product you choose, understanding its active ingredients is important to safe product use and success.
+Slug and snail products have undergone many changes through the years in terms of safety, effectiveness and ease of use.
+Most slug and snail products on the market contain one of the following active ingredients:

 Metaldehyde: Metaldehyde-based products have been used to kill slugs and snails for more than 40 years.
-Typically fast-acting and highly effective, these products cause slugs and snails to lose moisture rapidly and die.
+Fast-acting and highly effective, these products cause slugs and snails to lose moisture rapidly and die.
 Empty shells and foamy-looking dead and dying slugs and snails offer proof of success.

-Metaldehyde products should only be used in areas that can be kept clear of children and pets from application time until the product can no longer be seen.
-The active ingredient can be harmful to children and fatal if ingested by dogs and cats.
-So, also always be sure to store these products out of reach of children and pets.
+However, metaldehyde products should only be used where you can keep treated areas clear of children and pets from application until the product can no longer be seen — which can be weeks.
+Even small amounts of metaldehyde can be harmful to children and fatal if ingested by dogs and cats.
+So, always store these products out of reach of children and pets.

-Deadline Slug & Snail Slayer ready-to-use pellets and Deadline Force II Slug & Snail Killer ready-to-use liquid bait, both with the active ingredient metaldehyde, are highly effective in luring existing slugs and snails away from plants for a final meal.
-Applied to bare soil around garden perimeters and label-listed ornamentals and edibles, these products also help prevent new invasions.
+Deadline Slug & Snail Slayer ready-to-use pellets, with the active ingredient metaldehyde, are highly effective in attracting and killing slugs and snails when these restrictions can be met.
+Apply only to bare soil around garden perimeters and label-listed ornamentals and edibles.
+Follow label instructions carefully, including guidelines on reentry times.